Brentwood Disability Discrimination Attorneys

 Our Team Will Take Cases as Far as They Need to Go

 Finding gainful employment when you are disabled can be challenging.
 We know how important it is to have a stable job that allows you to live comfortably and handle medical expenses.
-If you suspect your employer is mistreating you because of a disability, contact our dedicated employment attorneys today.
+If you suspect your employer is mistreating you or that your job was terminated because of a disability, contact our dedicated employment attorneys today.

 Part of what sets our firm apart is our willingness to go to trial.
 While many cases can be settled out of court, there are occasions where our clients need more than what the other party is willing to offer.
 Inexperienced attorneys that have a poor trial record can actually hurt your case.
 If the opposing side is able to discover your lawyer’s record, they can leverage it against you and interpret it as a sign that your attorney is afraid to go to trial and lacks the proper skill set to defend you efficiently.
 This won’t be a problem when you hire Collins & Hunter.